nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 2**: Both `Contact` and `Policy` are mutable.
 Any changes to `Policy` or `Contact` can be done simply by modifying the fields.
     * Advantage over 1:
         * Less objects need to be created, arguably better performance as number of entries increase.
-* **Reason for choice**: Despite performance concerns, application meets performance requirements and expectations from testing.
+* **Reason for choice**: Despite performance concerns, application meets performance requirements from testing.

 ### Sorting and Filtering